PapiWinnie/Time_Series_Forecasting_Formative_1/README.md

 ## Key Results

 SARIMA outperforms both neural models on MAE, MAPE, and RMSE across all three areas.
-The dataset's strong, stable daily seasonality and confirmed stationarity (ADF) favour a well-specified statistical model over deep learning.
+The dataset's strong daily seasonality and confirmed stationarity favour a well-specified statistical model over deep learning here.

-The RNN's errors are roughly twice the size of LSTM's on the high-traffic area (Area 5161 MAE: RNN 1,288 vs LSTM 629) — consistent with vanishing gradient degradation over the 1,008-step window.
+The RNN's errors are roughly twice the size of LSTM's on the high-traffic area (Area 5161 MAE: RNN 1,288 vs LSTM 629) — consistent with vanishing gradient problems over a 1,008-step window.

-**One exception:** Area 4159 (lowest traffic, smooth signal) — RNN beats LSTM on MAE (119 vs 173).
-Short-range memory suffices for a low-amplitude series.
+One exception: Area 4159 (lowest traffic, smooth signal) — RNN beats LSTM on MAE (119 vs 173).
+Short-range memory is enough for a low-amplitude series.

 ---

 ## Failure Case

 Neural models produce near-flat predictions for Area 4556 despite actual traffic swinging 200–900 CDR daily.
 The cause is autoregressive inference: each prediction is fed back as input.
-Once predictions drift flat, the context window fills with the model's own history — the overnight trough signal disappears and predictions never recover.
-December 18–19 is the worst period across all models (traffic peaks above the training distribution).
+Once predictions drift flat, the context window fills with the model's own history and the overnight trough signal disappears.
+December 18–19 is the worst period across all models, with traffic peaking above the training distribution.

 ---

 ## AI Tool Usage

-AI assistance (Claude, Anthropic) was used as a guide in Task 1 (memory optimisation strategy), Task 2 (interpreting ADF and ACF/PACF results), and Task 3 (articulating SARIMA parameter justification).
-Full details are documented in the report.
+Claude was used in three areas of this assignment.
+In Task 1, I used it to think through the memory optimisation approach — dtype downcasting, chunked reading, Parquet caching — mostly to check that my reasoning held up.
+In Task 2, I had the ADF output and ACF/PACF plots and used it as a sounding board to work out what they meant for model selection.
+Task 3 was where I relied on it most: parameter justification, getting the SARIMA implementation started, and working out how to structure the sequential forecast and error analysis plots.
+Claude helped me get unstuck and think things through.

 ---